ARandomStrangerr/particle-sim/README.md

 however, this introduce instability to the simulation. why?

-it is because it only checks for objects within its a cell, any objects colose to the border and overlap each other will not be checked. this creates and instance when those 2 overlap objects moves a bit then in the same cell, they will be check for overlap then adjust accordingly. which makes the simulation have balls fling arounds.
+it is because it only checks for objects within its own cell, any objects colose to the border and overlap each other will not be checked. this creates and instance when those 2 overlap objects moves a bit then in the same cell, they will be check for overlap then adjust accordingly. which makes the simulation have balls fling arounds.